DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 You can tag and search for a user by typing @ in chat followed by their name (for example, type @DexterHuang).
 They will show up even if they are not online and they will receive a notification.

 ### Does the chat support emojis and kaomojis?
-Yup 🤠 ฅ^•ﻌ•^ฅ.
-Please don't overuse or spam these, as this kind of practice is against the Chat Rules.
+Yes, Please don't overuse or spam these, as this kind of practice is against the Chat Rules.

 ### Is there any customization in the game?
 You can have a custom profile picture in your profile, a Title and a coloured chat border, if you decide to subscribe to one of the 5 Donation Tiers available.
 Elite Tier and higher, will have access to a bio on their profile and a barcode.
 These benefits are purely cosmetic.